SonnyLarsson/Texts/My Code Standard.md

 Use comments that fill a purpose other that just to serve as documentation.
 Avoid comments that can be replaced by changing identifiers in your code or refactoring code.

 Clear identifiers:
 Use identifiers—names—that clearly state what your functions and other parts of your code does.
-But avoid overly long identfiers.
+But avoid overly long identifiers.

 Simpler functions:
 Split large functions up into smaller functions.
 Lower level functions should have one purpose, while higher level functions should describe flows by calling other functions, and letting those functions perform tasks.